 Any application to a credit card company will involve having your credit pulled.
 This includes credit cards associated with particular stores and special offers.
 Obviously credit card companies are interested in your credit record and need to know if you’re likely to pay debts responsibly.
 Again, interest rates will be based on risk levels.
 Although credit companies and lenders will usually ask for your permission before pulling your credit, they are not always legally required to.

 According to the FCRA, insurance companies may look at your credit information when you apply for insurance and they do not need permission from you.
 Any time you get a new policy or renew coverage, they can pull your credit report.
+Just like a loan, insurance policies are underwritten so it’s important for them to get an idea of your creditworthiness.

 Potential employers can pull credit reports whenever you apply for a job, but they’re required to notify you first.
 They’ll check your credit for evidence of irresponsibility, and may even use it to profile you in terms of how responsibly they think you will perform your job.
 Unfortunately, if you refuse, they might not hire you.
+While this practice used to be geared solely towards people in the financial sector, it is becoming more and more common across the board.

 Debt collectors will pull your credit to find addresses and try to check up on you.
 They might try to evaluate your assets to see if they can sue you.
 The legality of this is different in different states and should always be questioned.
 Don’t assume that a collection agency automatically has this right.